Important update: 21/03/2020

 Well… Come in!
 St Leonard’s is open during the day, every day.
 Our church is here for everyone.

-St Leonard’s is open during the day, every day.
+St Leonard’s is open for visitors on weekdays (Monday – Friday) during daylight hours.
+This generally means approximately 9.30am to early/mid afternoon.
 Our church is here for everyone.
 Sometimes there will be a service taking place, and you are welcome to join in, or just to spend time in the church quietly.
-The church remains open between the morning and evening services.

-Check the calendar or the future events page for special services and events at St Leonard’s.
-On days when there are no services, the church is open from around 9.30am until mid afternoon St Leonard’s is a living church and we are blessed with a beautiful building.
+Check the calendar page for special services and events at St Leonard’s.
+St Leonard’s is a living church and we are blessed with a beautiful building.
 Come and sit for a while in the peace of God’s presence.

-There are groups that meet in people’s homes, sessions for babies & toddlers, and Morning and Evening Prayer are usually said at 9am and 5pm Monday to Wednesday.
-There’s an 8am Eucharist on Thursdays, one at 10am on Wednesdays followed by open church.
-Older children meet through our affiliated uniformed groups, or the dance or music groups.
+There are groups that meet in people’s homes, sessions for babies & toddlers.
+There’s an 8.00am Eucharist on Thursdays, one at 10.00am on Wednesdays followed by open church.
+Older children meet through our affiliated uniformed groups.

 We support the Soup Run, the Food Bank, Colchester CAP Debt Centre and the Night Shelter.